jessuni/shikwasa/README.md

 | type          | `String` |  either `auto`, `static` or `fixed` <br>`auto`: player position is controlled by media queries.
 Normally the player stays static, but on small screens it will be fixed to viewport<br>`static`: force the player to remain static regardless of screen width<br>`fixed`: force the player to fix to viewport |
 | position      | `String` | either `bottom` or `top` <br>Note: `position` will be ignored when `type` is set to `static`         |

-**transitionDuration** (optional)
+**transitionSpeed** (optional)

 - type: `Number`
-- default: `5000`
+- default: `3`
-- description: If audio title overflows, a text-scroll will be triggered.
-This property will control the duration of one complete scroll.
+- description: If audio title overflows, a text scroll will be triggered.
+This property will control the how fast the text will scroll.
+Choose between the range of `[1, 5]`, integer.

 **themeColor** (optional)